AndreJohnOlivo/UCCCollegeEnrollmentSystem/README.md

-# UCC College Enrollment System
+# Unida Christian Colleges Enrollment System
 This is for Thesis Purposes.
 DO NOT TOUCH THE CODE! if the code will be touched, advise the developer right away.

 ***UCC College Enrollment System***
-Will be utilized by Unida Christian Colleges and solely for USCC.
+Will be utilized solely by UCC.
+If there are any changes to the code, please notify or advise the developers right away.

 Developers: